w3ctag/extensible-web-report-card/index.md

 ### Shadow DOM

-Doesn't actually explain the platform's shadow DOM due to lack of encapsulation and inability to negotiate layout between the component and its surroundings -- similar issue to <iframe seamless> and x-origin content.
+Doesn't actually explain the platform's shadow DOM due to lack of encapsulation and inability to negotiate layout between the component and its surroundings -- similar issue to `<iframe seamless>` and cross-origin content.

 Conflates selector matching, CSS inheritance, and event retargeting isolation boundaries into a single primitive